cjyuan/cyf-notes/itd.md

 You applied the filters to the wrong row.
 Consequently, the headers were also filtered out.

 ---
-The requirements shown in this image (item 9 in the instructions) was not implemented properly.
+The requirements shown in this image (item 9 in the instructions) were not implemented properly.
 <img width="660" height="153" alt="image" src="https://github.com/user-attachments/assets/516ac924-7641-4527-a5f2-6a02de6b69af" />

 Can you **setup the filters** so that your sheet shows only 12 rows of data, similar to those shown in the sample output?

+---
+The filter condition, "Date is between 1 June 2024 and 31 December 2024", was not set properly.

+Suggestion:
+Instead of filtering the dates by values, we can filter the dates **by condition** and use the condition **is between** to specify dates between 1 June 2024 and 31 Dec 2024.

 ---